ruby/www.ruby-lang.org/en/documentation/faq/4/index.md

 within that class's or module's definition.

-You can directly access the constants in outer classes and modules from within nested classes and constants.
+You can directly access the constants in outer classes and modules from within nested classes and modules.

 You can also directly access constants in superclasses and included modules.